-Private Road Maintenance
+Private Road Association Agreements

-The Private Road Maintenance and Improvement Bylaw (F-300) allows the Municipality to add an area rate (charge) to property tax bills, where requested by residents, to enable the maintenance and improvement of their private roads.
+The Private Roads Maintenance and Improvements Bylaw allows the Municipality to add an area rate to property owner’s tax bills if requested by Private Road Associations.
+The funds collected are forwarded to the Association to enable upkeep of their road.
+The Municipality does not carry out the road maintenance work.

-The charge will be determined in accordance with the provisions of the Bylaw and may be calculated based on:
+The charge will be determined in accordance with the provisions of the bylaw and may be calculated based on:

-- The assessment of each lot, being an amount per $100.00 of assessed value of the property,
+- The assessment of each lot, being an amount per $100.00 of assessed value of the property

-- An charge per property, or
+- An charge per property

-- A charge per dwelling unit.
+- A charge per dwelling unit